I’d love to connect with you! Sign up for my monthly newsletter, "Garden Bliss & Blunder”

-Choosing a tree for your garden, is not quite the same as choosing a spouse.
-There are many things to consider.
-It's not just about falling in love with one.... because love, in this case, and in life, may not be enough.
+Of course choosing a tree for your garden, is not quite the same as choosing a spouse.
+There are many different things to consider and it's not just about falling in love with one....

 But back to trees.

-Why you want to plant a tree in the first place?
+Why do you want to plant a tree ?

-Does it spread? (like Black Locust that pops up everywhere with its nasty thorns)
+Does it spread? (like Black Locust whose roots spreads rapidly underground and pop up everywhere along with its nasty thorns)